 The Call Me MISTER (Mentors Instructing Students Toward Effective Role Models) program was founded at Clemson University, originally partnering with three historically black institutions: Benedict College, Claflin University and Morris College.
 The program seeks to recruit future male teachers with broad, diverse backgrounds who want to serve as role models to African American K-12 students in lower-performing elementary schools.
 Nine institutions around the U.S. have participated in the program, while 21 colleges and universities across South Carolina have continued this goal of increasing Black male teachers for disadvantaged students.

 As one of those participating universities, Charleston Southern began the Call Me MISTER program in fall 2020.
-The program director of Call Me MISTER, William Ross, welcomed CSU’s first cohort in its fall opening, and an additional cohort of five MISTERs will be named by summer for the fall 2021 cohort.
+The former program director of Call Me MISTER, William Ross, welcomed CSU’s first cohort in its fall opening, and an additional cohort of five MISTERs will be named by summer for the fall 2021 cohort.

 “CSU offers their student participants with this high academic opportunity to teach and serve the socioeconomically disadvantaged and educationally at-risk communities within local K-12 public schools,” said Ross.